Eric M. Appleman

 Conference: "Mapping the Anthropocene in Ötepoti/Dunedin: Climate change, community and research in the creative arts."
 Dunedin School of Art and Te Maru Pümanawa, September 26-27, 2025.

 Sorrell, Paul and Warman, Graham.
-Peninsula: Exploring the Otago Peninsula.
+PENINSULA: Exploring the Otago Peninsula.
 Penguin Group (NZ), 2013.

 Otago Harbour and Peninsula: Ecology